 CIFI-3001.
 INTRODUCTION TO PHYSICAL SCIENCES I. Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): None.
 Corequisite(s): None.
 Presents to the student a general view of the historical and philosophical evolution of physical sciences.
 The purpose is to introduce sciences, not as a static collection of facts and formulas but, as an organic body of concepts that are in continuous development.
 A brief discussion of the astronomy evolution leads from the Aristotelian universe to the Newtonian.
 Examines the movement theories, universal gravitation, and the principles of conservation.
+The course can be offered on onsite, hybrid or online modalities.

 CIFI 3002.
 INTRODUCTION TO PHYSICAL SCIENCES II.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): CIFI 3001.
 Corequisite(S): None.
 Studies, from the concept evolution point of view, the electricity and magnetism theories, the development of the atomic hypothesis of matter, and those fundamental ideas of modern physics that turns it into a cultural dominant factor of our century.
+The course can be offered on onsite, hybrid or online modalities.